pmndrs/react-three-rapier/packages/react-three-rapier/readme.md

 Joints are available in `r3/rapier` as hooks.

-There are 4 different joint types available:
+There are 6 different joint types available:

 - Fixed (two bodies are fixed together)
 - Spherical (two bodies are connected by a ball and socket, for things like arms or chains)
 - Revolute (two bodies are connected by a hinge, for things like doors or wheels)
 - Prismatic (two bodies are connected by a sliding joint, for things like pistons or sliders)
+- Rope (limits the max distance between two bodies)
+- Spring (applies a force proportional to the distance between two bodies)

 Each joint hook returns a RefObject containing the raw reference to the joint instance.